-According to the U.S. Centers for Disease Control and Prevention 2017 National Diabetes Statistics Report, an estimated 30.3 million people of all ages—or 9.4 percent of the U.S. population—had diabetes in 2015.
-In 2014, 1.5 million hospital discharges were reported for major cardiovascular diseases, of which 70 percent had diabetes.
+According to the U.S. Centers for Disease Control and Prevention's 2017 National Diabetes Statistics Report, an estimated 30.3 million people of all ages—or 9.4 percent of the U.S. population—had diabetes in 2015.
+In 2014, 1.5 million hospital discharges were reported for major cardiovascular diseases, with 70 percent of those patients having diabetes.

 The genetic basis of obesity and related diseases is the focus of Dr. Klimentidis’ research.
 He uses genetic information to understand exactly why and how disease occurs.
 This knowledge can be used to minimize health disparities, individually tailor treatment and prevention plans and improve prediction of disease risk.